jomorespi/manduca/README.md

     - Write your name and description.
 Add your profile image.
     - Set your custom links and social media profiles.
 2. Open `src/assets/styles/theme.css`
-    - Set your custom accent color.
+    - Set your custom accent color (make sure we all can enjoy your site: [whocanuse.com](https://www.whocanuse.com/)).
     - Change anything you want.

 By manipulating only these two files, you'll have your custom Link in Bio page ready.